 Journal of Medical Marketing:

-A study by the Journal of Medical Marketing found that gift cards can effectively increase patient engagement and satisfaction in healthcare settings.
-The study used a randomized controlled trial design, where patients were randomly assigned to either a control or intervention group.
-The intervention group received gift card incentives for completing specific health-related tasks such as scheduling appointments, taking medication, and participating in preventive care services.
+A Journal of Medical Marketing study found that gift cards boost patient engagement and satisfaction in healthcare.
+The study employed a randomized controlled trial design, randomly assigning patients to either a control or intervention group.
+The intervention group got gift cards for completing health tasks like scheduling appointments and taking medication.
 The control group did not receive any incentives.
-The study found that patients in the intervention group were more likely to complete health-related tasks and reported higher satisfaction levels with the healthcare services they received.
+The study showed that the intervention group was more likely to complete health tasks and reported higher healthcare satisfaction.
 They also reported higher levels of engagement with their healthcare providers.
 The study concluded that gift card incentives could effectively increase patient engagement and satisfaction in healthcare settings.

 Journal of the American Medical Association:

-According to a study published in 2016 aimed to investigate the effectiveness of gift card incentives in increasing adherence to recommended preventive care services among older adults.
-The study analyzed data from a randomized controlled trial that involved offering gift cards to participants as an incentive to complete preventive screenings and health assessments.
-The study found that the group that received gift card incentives had significantly higher adherence rates to recommended preventive care services, such as mammograms and colon cancer screenings, compared to the group that did not receive incentives.
+A 2016 study aimed to evaluate the effectiveness of gift cards in boosting preventive care adherence among older adults.
+The study used data from a trial where participants received gift cards to complete preventive screenings and health assessments.
+The research found that the group receiving gift card incentives had higher adherence to preventive care services.
+This included mammograms and colon cancer screenings, compared to the non-incentivized group.

 The study also found that gift card incentives were particularly effective among older adults with lower income levels and those who had previously not been as engaged in preventive care.
 The authors concluded that gift card incentives could effectively motivate older adults to engage in preventative care and can help improve health outcomes among this population.